Is Bankruptcy Right for Me? Alternatives to Bankruptcy

 Bad credit debt consolidation boils down to taking out one big loan to pay off a bunch of smaller loans.
 Sometimes, this is the best option, especially if you become aware of your financial crisis early on while your credit is still relatively intact, or if you have equity on a home that you can borrow against.

-One example of a person for whom debt consolidation might be a good idea would be someone who lost his or her and had to take a lower-paying job, and is having trouble making the payments for the debt incurred while he or she was making more money.
+One example of a person for whom debt consolidation might be a good idea would be someone who lost his or her high-paying job and had to take a lower-paying job, and is having trouble making the payments for the debt incurred while he or she was making more money.
 A debt consolidation loan that reduces his or her monthly payments, even if it stretches the debt out over a longer period of time, may be enough to get this person through the tough times.

 Another example would be someone who lost his or her job and used credit cards to pay for the necessities of life -- food, utility bills, and so forth -- while unemployed, always believing that a new job was just around the corner.
-One the person finally does find a job, the payments on the credit card debt are so high that they can't make them.
+One that person finally does find a job, the payments on the credit card debt are so high that they can't make them.
 For a person in this position, a credit card debt consolidation loan might be a great idea that could get them out of debt while avoiding the effects of bankruptcy on their credit rating.

 Unfortunately, most debtors wait until they get to the point where their credit has taken more hits than a punch-drunk boxer before they finally get over their denial and realize that they're in over their heads.
 At that point, few reputable lenders will even think about giving them a loan.
 Even the local loan shark will have second thoughts.
+Even the few lenders who are willing to grant loans to people in financial distress tend to charge exorbitant interest rates that may result in higher payments than they were paying before.
+So read any contracts or notes carefully before accepting their terms.

 One possible exception to the rule that it's very difficult to get a debt consolidation loan once your credit is shot might be if you have an established membership in a credit union.
 Credit unions tend to look more at the individual than at the numbers.
 If the circumstances that got you into financial trouble were largely beyond your control (for example, if your job was off-shored and your employer shut down your place of business), and if you basically managed your finances responsibly before that happened, you may well be able to convince a credit union to help you out.